AGTurner/example/README.md

 Added a simple check when getting a job's dependent that it wasn't itself.

 Kept track of which jobs we have already tried to resolve dependencies for during recursion to break out of circular dependencies.

+## Use

+Sequence method is called as such:

+Sequencer.new(data).sequence